sana-zarei/CS50W/README.md

 - Week 7 (Testing, CI/CD) - Network
 - Week 8 (Scalability and Security) - Capstone

-> This repository is for the learners of this course to **only** have a sense of the instructions specified in the guidelines of problem sets and for other referencing purposes.
-Please be aware of CS50's [academic honesty](https://cs50.harvard.edu/x/2021/honesty/).

-## Certificate

 # CS50W
 Harvard's CS50W Web Programming with Python and JavaScript